SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-01-Setup/README.md

 2. Open the URL https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en-US - this is the Tampermonkey extension.
 3. Click _Add to Chrome_.
 4. When the extension has been added to Chrome, close all browser windows and open Chrome again.
-5. You should see the TamperMonkey toolabat button in the top right of your browser.
+5. You should see the TamperMonkey toolbar button in the top right of your browser.

 ![tampermonkey toolbar](images/setup7_tampermonkey.JPG)